Environmental Safety in the Physician Office Practice

 - Install signage to identify parking entrances and exits.

-Life Safety: American Disability Act
+Life Safety: Americans with Disabilities Act (ADA)

 - Closely monitor occupants of waiting areas.
 Observation may be accomplished with mirrors.